Economic Revitalization

 Downtown Revitalization Dashboard

-Downtown Seattle was the first American urban center to experience the impacts of COVID-19, enduring a sudden economic downturn.
-As downtown continues to evolve, DSA will publish a monthly Revitalization Dashboard examining key metrics.
-The data sets provide a comparison point to the same time period in 2019.
+As downtown Seattle’s revitalization continues, DSA will publish a monthly dashboard update examining key metrics that affect our urban core’s vitality and progress.
+The data sets provide a comparison point to the same period in 2019.
 Additionally, the dashboard will feature notable stories that provide context regarding downtown’s renewal and reemergence.

 Please credit the Downtown Seattle Association Revitalization Dashboard for use of charts, data and images on this page.